Ramakrishna183048/-12314173---COIT20261---2026T1-/week02.md

 This task helped me understand how to verify connectivity and measure network performance using ping.
 I learned how different options affect the behavior of the command and how packet loss indicates connectivity issues.

 ---
+## Key Concepts Learned

+- Static IP configuration methods
+- Persistent vs temporary network settings
+- Use of ping for connectivity testing
+- Packet loss and its meaning

+---